chrisguest75/shell_examples/README.md

 ## 59 - monitoring folders

-Demonstrate how to monitor a folder for changes.
+Demonstrate how to monitor a folder for changes using `inotify` or `watchman`.
 Steps [README.md](./59_monitor_folder/README.md)

 ## 60 - creating HLS streams from segments